 Truly excellent influencing skills require a healthy combination of interpersonal, communication, presentation and assertiveness techniques.

 It is about adapting and modifying your personal style when you become aware of the effect you are having on other people, while still being true to yourself.

 Behaviour and attitude change are what's important, not changing who you are or how you feel and think.

 Learn Influence and Negotiate Better and more Effectively in Just Two Days!

 You may try to exert your influence through coercion and manipulation.
 You might even succeed in getting things done, but that isn't really influencing people.

 That's forcing people to do what you want, often against their will.
 You won't have succeeded in winning support.

 Pushing, bullying, bludgeoning or haranguing DO NOT WORK!
 Like elephants, people will remember the experience.

-In other words, the clich, perception is reality, makes perfect sense in the context of influencing.
+In other words, the cliche, perception is reality, makes perfect sense in the context of influencing others.